VR-25/acc/README.md

 // cooldown_current (cdc) # Default: null
-// Instead of pausing charging for cooldown_pause seconds, limit the max charging current (e.g., to 500 mA).
+// Instead of pausing charging for cooldown_pause seconds, limit the max charging current (e.g., to 500 (mA) or even 50% (of the max current).
 // cooldown_pause and cooldown_charge are optional.
+// When the value is a percentage, temp_level is used as back-end, rather than the regular current control logic.
 // Note: devices don't support just about any current value.
 Multiples of 500 mA tend to have higher compatibility.